ivogeorg/jitt/design-spike-3.md

 ### 1.3.
 Cards

-_Notes: Cards are semi-independent embeddable interactive units of rich multimedia content._
+_Notes: Cards are semi-independent embeddable interactive units of rich multimedia content stored in JSON and MongoDB._

 1. What is a card good for:
 2. What can be a card: